rtm/upward/README.md

 Upward is a JavaScript framework where you declare how things should be, and it makes sure things are like that and stay that way.
-With upward, JavaScript becomes a "declarative", rather than an "imperative" language.
+With Upward, JavaScript becomes a "declarative", rather than an "imperative" language.
-Upward is an all-JavaScript framework, so all your CSS and HTML is written in JavaScript as well.
+In Upward, all your CSS and HTML is written in JavaScript as well, so there's a single language to write, preprocess, and run.

 ### Introduction

 In its struggles to integrate the front-end technologies that have been developed for mark-up, styling, and program logic, the computing community has ended up with a witches brew.
-We have mark-up languages with half-baked logic (templates) and CSS pre-processors like LESS providing their own programming constructs.
 We have ended up with styles inside logic, logic inside styles, logic inside mark-up, and mark-up inside logic, or even logic and styles inside mark-up inside logic.